astrapi69/crypt-info/README.md

-# spring-boot-template
+# crypt-info

-template project for start with spring-boot project
+This repository holds the data for the mystic-crypt-ui